 PROCESS: All programs will actively participate in their Regional Committee's coordinated entry system by sharing responsibilities for implementing the system and closing side doors that circumvent the coordinated entry process.
-All Regional Committees will use the Prevention and Diversion screening tool as the initial triage assessment for coordinated entry.
-Whenever possible, Regional Committees want to work to divert any individual or family from the homeless service system by providing problem-solving, mediation, and diversion financial assistance to presenting households.
-When diversion is not possible, programs administering the Prevention and Diversion screen should refer clients to appropriate emergency services to meet their needs.
-Once in the shelter or emergency housing system communities will then administer the Individual or Family VI-SPDAT after the Regional Committee's agreed-upon waiting period.
-Programs should submit their VI-SPDAT scores through the agreed-upon method so that individuals and families can be evaluated, prioritized, and slated for the appropriate housing intervention.
+All Regional Committees will use the Prevention and Diversion Screening Tool as the initial triage assessment for coordinated entry.
+Whenever possible, Regional Committees should divert any individual or family from the homeless service system by providing problem-solving, mediation, and diversion financial assistance to presenting households.
+When diversion is not possible, programs administering the Prevention and Diversion Screening Tool should refer clients to appropriate emergency services to meet their needs.
+Once in the shelter or emergency housing system (for 12 - 15days), communities will administer the HART.
+Programs should administer the HART immediately for unsheltered households.
+Programs should submit their HART assessment through HMIS or the agreed upon regional method for non-HMIS and/or DV agencies to ensure households are added to the by-name list,, prioritized, and slated for the appropriate housing intervention.